August 31, 2018

 Encryption and decryption (of contents, mind you) require that both the sender and recipient have an S/MIME certificate installed on their devices.
 We cannot expect that from the general private individual or our B2B contacts for that matter.

 In the external communication, a PersonalSign certificate can nevertheless contribute by a digital email signature.
 The recipient can easily see that without a certificate on its device.

-With S/MIME you thus confirm authenticity and the integrity of data to external parties.
+With S/MIME, you confirm the authenticity and the integrity of data to external parties.
 The certificate contributes to an extra security layer in relation to Forced TLS.
-In addition to man-in-the-middle attacks (MITM), it protects against phishing and spear phishing in the external communication.
+In addition to man-in-the-middle attacks (MITM), it protects against phishing and spear phishing in external communication.

-As regards external communication, a PersonalSign certificate will provide the following additional value in addition to Forced TLS:
+As for external communication, a PersonalSign certificate will provide the following additional value in addition to Forced TLS:

-Internal communication of confidential and sensitive personal data
+Internal emails: Protecting confidential and sensitive personal data

-Often, there is a tendency to email personal data internally than externally out of the organisation.
-Here, PersonalSign can contribute with the possibility of true “End to End Encryption”.
+Often, there is a tendency to email personal data internally than externally out of the organization.
+Here, PersonalSign can contribute to the possibility of true end-to-end encryption:

 In short, PersonalSign can add the following increased value in relation to securing data in the in-house communication:

-- End to End Encryption, i.e. the confidentiality of data, including protection against malware, MITM attacks, phishing and spear phishing.
+- End-to-end encryption—the confidentiality of data including protection against malware, MITM attacks, phishing, and spear phishing